 The best way to stay on top of all of your secondaries is to plan ahead.
 Even though you don’t know the exact questions you will be asked, it’s easy to determine what to expect because schools often repeat the same questions year after year.

-Research common secondary questions and draft comprehensive answers for each of them well in advance.
-Since they rarely change their secondary essay questions from the previous year, you can research what the questions from each school will be—especially when it comes to the schools you’re most interested in attending.
+Research common secondary questions and draft comprehensive answers for each in advance.
+Since they rarely change their secondary essay questions from the previous year, you can research what the questions from each school will be, especially when it comes to the schools you’re most interested in attending.

-Prewriting your secondaries is an essential preparation tactic that will help you submit each of your secondary applications within the recommended 2 weeks.
+Prewriting your secondaries is an essential preparation tactic that will help you submit each secondary application within the recommended 2 weeks.

 3 | Include the Correct School Name

-While drafting your secondaries in advance and repurposing answers to common questions is an absolute must, this strategy also means you run the risk of forgetting to change a school name.
+While drafting your secondaries in advance and repurposing answers to common questions is an absolute must, this strategy also risks you forgetting to change a school name.

 You may have put painstaking effort into crafting ideal responses, and you may have reviewed your answers over and over to ensure they are absolutely flawless, but if you get hasty while submitting your answers, you could use the wrong school name or copy an answer you had originally crafted for a different school.

 The solution is to take your time.
 Yes, it’s important to submit all of your applications within 14 days, but that timeline doesn’t mean you should sacrifice quality.
-Draft your responses in advance, then use your 14 days to adjust your answers accordingly, adding necessary details to tailor your response to the specific program.
+Draft your responses in advance, then use your 14 days to refine them, adding the necessary details to tailor them to the specific program.

 Don’t rush through your secondary applications.
 Ensure you write an accurate, quality response to each question.
 Submitting the wrong school name will obviously not get you off to a great start with admissions committees.